 Once you have made your initial investment in the Fund, you can make additional investments by sending a completed Additional Investment Form, by email, fax or mail, to Client Services.
 The minimum additional investment amount is \$10,000.

-The PDS, Application Form and Additional Investment Form are available on request.
+The PDS, Application Form and Additional Investment Form are available at www.janushenderson.com/en-au/investor/documents/.